Stuart J. Edelstein: Life

 In September 2006, Edelstein became professor emeritus at the University of Geneva.
 He continued research as a visiting scientist in several academic institutions, notably at the EMBL-European Bioinformatics Institute, the École Normale Supérieure and The Babraham Institute.

+Edelstein was also active in the biotech sector as cofounder of Genomic Vision and Scipio bioscience.
+As President and Chief Scientific Officer at Scipio, he directed development of a kit-based approach to determine the gene expression profiles of thousands of individual cells by identifying their messenger RNA molecules in a reversible-hydrogel process known as RevGel-seq.